Brett-Tanner/Journal/2023/Dec_23.md

   - [] especially for splitting the mess of user logic into more manageable chunks
 - Use SQL strings, or maybe hte active_record_import gem to update children

+##### Pundit

+- [] Enforce pundit on all controllers with `after_action :verify_authorized, except: :index` and `after_action :verify_policy_scoped, only: :index` on ApplicationController
+  - [] Verify that works by removing authorize/scope calls and checking I get an error
+- [] Write tests for every Pundit policy (should now be every action on every controller)
+  - [] If I can figure out a way, shared example that checks authorize called on every non-index action and policy_scope called on index
+  - Unit tests for policies
+    - [] Adjustments
+  - Request tests for controllers (to check for 401's when not authorized)
+    - [] Adjustments
+- Pundit can do [strong params based on role](https://github.com/varvet/pundit#strong-parameters), which I definitely wanted for some stuff

 ##### Optimisation

 - [] Nest the confirm_invoice view inside the new route so it's confirm_new_invoice_path